 When I started the blog, I aspired to share all of my favourite go-to recipes and staples with the world.
 I’ve gotten a few of them out so far, like my creamy vegetable casserole, my favourite side dish of prosciutto-wrapped asparagus, my every day breakfast cookies, and of course – the star of the show – my salted caramel sauce.

-Today’s recipe is another one of my darling treasured recipes, but I’ve kept it from you until now because of the seasons we’ve been in.
+Today’s recipe for a gluten-free zucchini pizza crust is another one of my darling treasured recipes, but I’ve kept it from you until now because of the seasons we’ve been in.
 This is not to say you can’t make it during the winter months, but somehow it just seemed wrong to post a recipe in March with zucchini as the star ingredient when I knew an abundance of zucchini was coming my way!

 An ABUNDANCE.
 Plethora, myriad, bounty… however you want to say it, I’ve got a LOT of zucchini.
 Every year we plant 3 zucchini plants along our house, and for whatever reason they just flourish there.
 I’m picking 4-5 zucchini a week.
 It’s awesome!!
 As I mentioned in my previous post, I am quite happy to have an excess amount of something.

 There are so many things you can do with zucchini!
 It’s possibly one of the most versatile vegetables around.
 Brownies, muffins, loaves, grilled zucchini, zoodles, zucchini fritters…zuuuuuuuchini!!!
 So.
-One of OUR favourite things to do with zucchini, is to make a pizza with it.
+One of OUR favourite things to do with this great green vegetable is to make a pizza with it.